vam-community/vam-registry/README.md

 ## How to add a new script

-First, make sure it has been uploaded to your own GitHub account.
-Note that even though other servers are supported, they will be marked as untrusted in order to protect users privacy.
+You first need to [Create a repository](https://help.github.com/en/articles/create-a-repo) and [Push](https://help.github.com/en/articles/pushing-commits-to-a-remote-repository) your script on it. _Note that even though other servers are supported, they will be marked as untrusted in order to protect users privacy._

-Once uploaded, you'll need to get their download URL Go on https://github.com and open your repository.
-We want a URL that will not change when you modify your plugin later.
+Once your script has been uploaded, you'll need to get their download URL.
+We want a URL that will not change when you modify your plugin later, so you have two options:

-- If you use releases: Go in releases, find the release you want, and right-click, copy link address.
+1. **Using GitHub releases**: Go in your repository's [releases](https://help.github.com/en/articles/creating-releases), find the release you want, and right-click, copy link address.
-- If you don't use releases: [Select your commit, and Browse files](https://stackoverflow.com/questions/4004860/link-to-a-specific-current-revision-on-github).
-Then, select the file you want to include, and right-click, copy link address on the Raw button.
+2. **Using files directly in a commit**: [Select your commit, and Browse files](https://stackoverflow.com/questions/4004860/link-to-a-specific-current-revision-on-github).
+Then, select the file you want to include, then right-click and select the `copy link address` option on the `Raw` button.

-Run `party publish Path\To\MyScript.cs` to get the list of files and their hash.
-This will get you a JSON template that you can fill.

-Replace the `url` with the one you got before, as well as all other fields (author name, homepage, etc).

-First, fork and clone the https://github.com/vam-community/vam-registry.

-You can now add your plugin to the list.

-You can add your script anywhere, as long as it's somewhere in the list.
+You can then proceed with adding your script to the registry!

-You also need to make sure your JSON is valid, and formatted correctly!
-You can use [VSCode](https://code.visualstudio.com/) to do that (open the `index.json` file, and <kbd>ctrl</kbd> <kbd>shift</kbd> <kbd>p</kbd>, format, enter).

-You can finally push your changes and open a pull request.
-You can find more about opening pull requests here: [Creating a pull request](https://help.github.com/en/articles/creating-a-pull-request).

-This process will eventually be made easier, but for now this will allow high security, low maintenance and high transparency.
-In the event this registry becomes popular, a dedicated server with authentication will replace it.
+1. Install [Party](https://github.com/vam-community/vam-party) if you don't have it already.
+2. [Clone](https://help.github.com/en/articles/cloning-a-repository) this repository to your machine (if you already cloned it, make sure to [Pull](https://help.github.com/en/articles/getting-changes-from-a-remote-repository) to get the latest version)
+3. Run `party publish Path\To\MyScript.cs --registry Path\To\Cloned\Registry\v1\index.json`.
+4. [Fork](https://help.github.com/en/articles/fork-a-repo) the [vam-registry](https://github.com/vam-community/vam-registry) repository in your own account and [Push](https://help.github.com/en/articles/pushing-commits-to-a-remote-repository) your changes to it
+5. [Create a Pull Request](https://help.github.com/en/articles/creating-a-pull-request), and if everything looks fine, someone will approve it and merge it.
+6. Brag about it!
+You can tell your users to download your script using `party get your-super-script`.

+## Versioning

+Please follow the [Semantic Versioning (semver)](https://semver.org/) when selecting version numbers for your scripts.
+This will ensure users are aware when a new version of your script introduces breaking changes.
+In a nutshell:

+- Increase the PATCH version when you fix bugs (e.g. `1.0.0` to `1.0.1`)
+- Increase the MINOR version when you introduce new functionality (e.g. `1.0.1` to `1.1.0`)
+- Increase the MAJOR version when you introduce breaking changes (e.g. `1.1.0` to `2.0.0`)

+## Why

+Using GitHub likes this makes multiple garantees:

+- Your privacy is protected, since no one can see who access GitHub
+- A minimum level of quality, since everything will be approved and there's a small barrier to entry
+- Excellent speed and uptime provided by GitHub servers
+- Zero cost for the registry maintainers (except the time to maintain it)